 This obviously follows the movies as the story plays out starting from Anakin’s humble beginnings on Tatooine in The Phantom Menace to Ben Solo’s tragic death in The Rise of Skywalker.

 With chronological viewing, you have more context going into each movie.
 For example, you understand how Darth Vader became the villain, and therefore you appreciate him returning to the Light Side before he dies.
 If you didn’t watch the prequels before the original trilogy, Vader’s death doesn’t hit you as hard.

 This is my preferred method of watching the films — which is weird because I would say the exact opposite about the movies in the Marvel Cinematic Universe, which I prefer to watch in release order.
 Following the characters through their lives makes you feel like you’re growing with them.
 And why would you want to watch any other way when chronological viewing provides that BOMB transition between Rogue One and A New Hope?
 It’s absolute perfection and gives me chills every time.

 However, not everyone is a fan of this method.
 Some say this spoils the “I am your father,” twist.
 But to me, it’s so cliché that you can’t really spoil something that everyone knows regardless of whether they’ve seen the movies or not.

 My only issue with this method is sort of unavoidable — while you don’t jump around in the story, you do jump around with effects.
 Going from the 2000s to the 2010s to the ‘70s and back to the 2010s definitely emphasizes the differences in the visual effects of today versus yesterday.
-I always try to remind myself that the effects of the older movies were revolutionary at the time, and try to just focus on the story rather than the way it’s brought to life.
-But when you see the Death Star in A New Hope, it’s just sort of laughable.
+I always try to remind myself that the effects of the older movies were revolutionary at the time, and there is a sense of consistency with the set design of something like the inside of a ship in the Imperial Fleet.
+But, when you see the Death Star in A New Hope, it’s just sort of laughable.